thruston/python-tabulate/README.md

     :command! -nargs=* -range=% Table <line1>,<line2>!python3 ~/python-tabulate/tabulate.py <q-args>

 which you should adjust appropriately so your python can find where you put tabulate.
 You can of course use some word other than "Table" as the command name.
-Take your pick, except that Vim insists on the name starting with an uppercase letter.
+Perhaps "Tbl" ?
+Take your pick, you can choose anything, except that Vim insists on the name starting with an uppercase letter.

 With this definition, when you type ":Table" in normal mode in Vim, it will call tabulate on the current area and replace it with the output.
 If you are in Visual Line mode then